Jean Segura Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in the league.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 14th in the league.

-- The Phillies' 5.40 team ERA ranks 25th across all league pitching staffs.
+- The Phillies' 5.65 team ERA ranks 27th among all league pitching staffs.

-- The Phillies rank 16th in baseball in home runs allowed (12 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs surrendered (14 total, 1.3 per game).

-- Nola (0-1) pitches for the Phillies to make his third start of the season.
+- Wheeler (0-1) makes the start for the Phillies, his third of the season.

-- The right-hander last pitched on Wednesday against the New York Yankees, when he went six innings, allowing three earned runs while giving up seven hits.
+- His last appearance came on Friday against the Cincinnati Reds, when the right-hander went 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.